rootstrap/FlowForms/docs/pages/kmp-quickstart.md

 <p class="comment">In the above snippet we are triggering the USERNAME field's validations whenever the text changes, these validations are the ones we specify when declaring the form in the Foo class.</p>
 <div class="rs-row comment"> <i class="comment-icon fa-solid fa-circle-info"></i> <div class="comment">userNameInput and passwordInput are not part of kotlin's API and does not exists.
 We just used them to illustrate how to apply the code</div> </div>

-### How to use the library in a swift module

-Please refer to the [iOS quickStart guide](ios-quickstart)

 And that's one of the easiest forms we can create using **FlowForms** in KMP, we don't need to care about managing the field's status manually nor making any complex logic to enable or disable the continue button.

+### Example apps:

+* For an android usage example you can review the [android example app](https://github.com/rootstrap/FlowForms/tree/main/ExampleApp%20Android/src/main/java/com/rootstrap/flowforms/example) (there is an example using Activity and another one using Fragment).

+* For an ios usage example you can review the [ios example app](https://github.com/rootstrap/FlowForms/tree/main/ExampleApp%20iOS/flowforms/Screens/Form) (using swiftUI).

 **FlowForms**'s full potential is better appreciated when making more complex forms.

-For an android usage example you can review the [android example app](https://github.com/rootstrap/FlowForms/tree/main/ExampleApp%20Android/src/main/java/com/rootstrap/flowforms/example) (there is an example using Activity and another one using Fragment).
-For an ios usage example you can review the [ios example app](https://github.com/rootstrap/FlowForms/tree/main/ExampleApp%20iOS/flowforms/Screens/Form) (using swiftUI).

-However, the example app and this guide may not cover all **FlowForms**'s features, so for a detailed list of all the available features please refer to the [documentation index](documentation-index)
+However, the example app and this guide may not cover all **FlowForms**'s features, so for a detailed list of all the available features please refer to the [documentation index](documentation-index).

 <div class="rs-row comment"> <i class="comment-icon fa-solid fa-wand-magic-sparkles"></i> <div class="comment">Want to collaborate?
 Fork the repository and make a Pull request! </div> </div>

+### How to use the library in a iOS app

+* Please refer to the [iOS quickStart guide](ios-quickstart)

+### How to use the library in an android app

+* Please refer to the [android quickStart guide](android-quickstart)